Here are our 9 steps to create a great employee experience:

 If the digital culture doesn’t meet expectations, many will not even complete the on-boarding process.
 You can espouse as much as you like in the interview process, but if the first few days reveal laborious processes, the gifted and talented in your industry will fast move on.

 Studies by NGA HR, and many others, show that the ‘digital experience’ of employees is vital on so many levels.
-To set some context, there are nearly nine billion mobile connections in the world (according to the GSMA) and this number is growing.
+To set some context, there are nearly nine billion mobile connections in the world (according to GSMA Intelligence) and this number is growing.

 Therefore, you can assume that each of your employees, and potential employees, has at least two digital access devices.
 These serve to satisfy an almost endemic need people have to be connected…. until they get to work.